sizovs/boring-stack/README.md

 If you're not afraid of some coding, [you may not even need htmx](https://dev.to/zkat/i-replaced-htmx-with-a-simple-web-component-4bnh) and have zero front-end dependencies.

 # SQLite
-SQLite is blazing fast, takes backward compatibility seriously, and enables amazing DX.
+SQLite is blazing fast, takes backward compatibility seriously, enables amazing DX, and has full-text search extension built-in.
 [Just use SQLite](https://blog.wesleyac.com/posts/consider-sqlite).
 This project comes with SQLite [preconfigured for production](https://kerkour.com/sqlite-for-servers).
-SQLite may get concurrent writes soon thanks to [Turso](https://turso.tech/).
+This setup enables tens of thousands of concurrent writes, even though SQLite doesn’t support parallel writes.
+It’s so fast because locking occurs in memory, and WAL is synced to disk only periodically—delivering performance comparable to Redis.

 # Latency